MeganRoberts-dev/office_duties/README.md

 ---

-Office Duties is a sleek, modern task management app that empowers users to log in and take control of their work responsibilities with ease.
-Built with a robust tech stack—HTML, CSS, JavaScript, Flask, Python, and MongoDB—it offers a seamless experience for adding, editing, and deleting duties, all in one streamlined platform.
-Designed for simplicity and efficiency, Office Duties transforms the way users manage tasks, making organization effortless and intuitive.
-Whether you're juggling multiple duties or just staying on top of your daily to-dos, this app ensures you stay productive, organized, and in charge.

 ![screenshot](/static/documentation/mockup.png)
+## Website Overview

+**Office Duties** is a sleek, modern task management app that puts users in full control of their work responsibilities with minimal effort.
+Adding, editing, and deleting tasks has never been this simple!
+Built for both efficiency and ease, Office Duties streamlines task management, transforming your workflow into something intuitive and stress-free.
+Plus, with motivational prompts running in the background to keep you inspired, you'll stay productive and focused throughout the day.
+Whether you're juggling multiple projects or just handling daily to-dos, this app ensures you remain organized, on top of your game, and in charge.

 ---

-GitHub now supports CALLOUTS in Markdown files.
-There are some callouts already embedded in this application for you.
-However, if you feel that you want to add more, there are certain ones you can use.

-NOTE: the preview for callouts isn't yet supported in Gitpod/Codeanywhere/VSCode/etc.
-You'll have to commit/push the changes to GitHub to see it in action.

 > [!NOTE]
 > BLUE: Highlights information that users should take into account, even when skimming.